FunnelEnvy/Cloudflare-Worker-Template/traffic-split/README.md

 # Traffic Split

-This worker is an example of traffic splitting a website.
-The worker funnels visitors into two groups based on a defined percentage (`TRAFFIC_SPLIT_PERCENTAGE`).
-Once sorted the visitors group is saved using a cookie (`TRAFFIC_SPLIT_COOKIE`).
+Example of A/B testing by serving different versions of a website.
+This Cloudflare Worker assigns website visitors into two groups based on a defined percentage (`TRAFFIC_SPLIT_PERCENTAGE`).
+The group assignment is saved using a cookie (`TRAFFIC_SPLIT_COOKIE`).

 ## Sort Visitors Into Groups
 ```js